RobbenRoll/emgfit/docs/source/installation.rst

 Installation
 ============

-Find below instructions for either 'quick and dirty' way or a neater way of installing emgfit.
+Find below instructions for either the 'quick and dirty' way or a neater way of installing emgfit.
 The second approach is intended for more advanced users that want to keep their Python setup cleaner by using virtual environments.